NVIDIA/NeMo/README.md

 For example, if the user has 20 NVIDIA DGX nodes available (80GB GPU memory), and wants to train a GPT-3 model for a maximum of 5 days, the tool will recommend using a 5B parameter GPT-3 model.
-The tool will perform a best effort guess using heuristics.
+The tool will perform an optimized estimate using heuristics.

 ##### 5.3.1.2.
 Base Config Generation
 <a id="markdown-base-config-generation" name="base-config-generation"></a>

-If the model size is provided by the user, or after the model size is suggested, the tool will generate a base configuration for the given model.
-This configuration will be a valid, runnable configuration in YAML format, which can be trained using NeMo-Megatron.
-At this stage, the base config will not yet be optimized.
-The optimization will happen at the next stage.
+If the model size is provided by the user, or after the model size is suggested, the tool will generate a base configuration for the target model.
+This configuration will be a valid configuration in YAML format, which can be trained using NeMo-Megatron.
+The optimization will happen at the next step.

 ##### 5.3.1.3.
 Training HP Search